2020-Spring-Cohort/clicking-calamity-hnakodkar/README.md

 - When the 'add auto clicks' event is executed, add the amount of _Clicking Companions_ to the click total.

 ### Iteration 2
-This iteration covers the creation of the _Collective Culmination Compounders_, the higher your _Collective Culmination Compounders_ count the more each click you take is worth.
+This iteration covers the creation of the _Collective Culmination Multipliers_, the higher your _Collective Culmination Multipliers_ count the more each click you take is worth.

-#### FEATURE : Be able to purchase the first _Collective Culmination Compounder_ with 10 clicks from your click count.
+#### FEATURE : Be able to purchase the first _Collective Culmination Multiplier_ with 10 clicks from your click count.
 > As a user, I want to make my clicks more powerful, so that I can make the work to get more _Clicking Companions_ easier.
-- Can retrieve a _Collective Culmination Compounder_ count.
+- Can retrieve a _Collective Culmination Multiplier_ count.
-- Can add to the _Collective Culmination Compounder_ count.
+- Can add to the _Collective Culmination Multiplier_ count.
-- Subtract the amount of the _Collective Culmination Compounder_ cost from the click count.
+- Subtract the amount of the _Collective Culmination Multiplier_ cost from the click count.

-#### FEATURE : The cost of each _Collective Culmination Compounder_ will go up with each purchase.
+#### FEATURE : The cost of each _Collective Culmination Multiplier_ will go up with each purchase.
 > As a game designer, I want the game to become more difficult as the game progresses, so that users will continue to play the game.
-- Increase the cost of the second __Collective Culmination Compounder_ by an additional ten percent to 11.
+- Increase the cost of the second __Collective Culmination Multiplier_ by an additional ten percent to 11.
-- Increase the cost of every additional _Collective Culmination Compounder_ by an additional ten percent.
+- Increase the cost of every additional _Collective Culmination Multiplier_ by an additional ten percent.

-#### FEATURE : Ensure that there are enough clicks to buy a _Collective Culmination Compounder_.
+#### FEATURE : Ensure that there are enough clicks to buy a _Collective Culmination Multiplier_.
-> As the game designer, I want to ensure that players have to put the game into a proper state to be able to purchase a _Collective Culmination Compounder_, so that the game has a challenge.
+> As the game designer, I want to ensure that players have to put the game into a proper state to be able to purchase a _Collective Culmination Multiplier_, so that the game has a challenge.
-- Prevent the _Collective Culmination Compounder_ count from going up if there are not enough clicks to purchase a _Compounder_.
+- Prevent the _Collective Culmination Multiplier_ count from going up if there are not enough clicks to purchase a _Multiplier_.

-#### FEATURE : The first _Collective Culmination Compounder_ should increase the value of a click 1.2x.
+#### FEATURE : The first _Collective Culmination Multiplier_ should increase the value of a click 1.2x.
 > As a user, I want to make my clicks more powerful, so that I can make the work to get more _Clicking Companions_ easier.
-- Increase the amount of clicks added to the click count by 1.2 after the first _Compounder_ is purchased.
+- Increase the amount of clicks added to the click count by 1.2 after the first _Multiplier_ is purchased.

-#### FEATURE : The amount the subsequent _Collective Culmination Compounders_ click bonus will go up exponentially.
+#### FEATURE : The amount the subsequent _Collective Culmination Multipliers_ click bonus will go up exponentially.
-> As a CEO, I want my players hard earned _Collective Culmination Compounders_ to make a big impact, so that they keep playing the game.
+> As a CEO, I want my players hard earned _Collective Culmination Multipliers_ to make a big impact, so that they keep playing the game.
-- Increase the click value multiplier to 1.2 to the _x_th power, where _x_ is the amount of the _Compounders_ count.
+- Increase the click value multiplier to 1.2 to the _x_th power, where _x_ is the amount of the _Multipliers_ count.

-#### FEATURE : The _Collective Culmination Compounders_ click bonus will apply to clicks from the _Click Companions_.
+#### FEATURE : The _Collective Culmination Multipliers_ click bonus will apply to clicks from the _Click Companions_.
 > As a user, I want to see my click investments work together to get me more clicks, so that I can have all the clicks.
 - When an 'Add auto clicks' event is executed, increase the value of each auto click by the amount of the click value multiplier.